jaydenguo832/ELEC391_2DOFLASER_PCB/README.md

 # ELEC391 Laser Drawing Robot PCB Design
 This is a PCB designed for the ELEC391 Laser Drawing Robot final project.
+(insert project photo)

 ## The PCB RCGs:
 **Requirements:**